bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/slice.md

 ### Array-like objects

 `slice` method can also be called to convert Array-like objects/collections to a new Array.
 You just [`bind`](../function/bind) the method to the object.
-The [`arguments`](../../functions/arguments) inside a function is an example of an 'array-like object'.
+The [`arguments`](../../functions/arguments) inside a function is an example of an ‘array-like object’.

     function list() {
       return Array.prototype.slice.call(arguments)